gregchlosta/option-ts/README.md

 ### Patern matching with `match()`

 Match function will take `Option<T>`, and matcher object as parameters.
 Functions declared in the matcher object always have to return the same value type.

-Example below come from React, but it can be used with other fromtend framework and vanila JavaScript in browser and node environment.
+Example below come from React, but option-ts can be used with any other front-end framework or regular TypeScript.

 ```tsx
 import React from 'react'